subfuzion/typescript-on-gcp/pages/index.md

 - Build modern, full stack, scalable apps that run on GCP
 - Leverage global load balancing and edge caching for enhancing performance
 - Integrate your apps with other necessary or feature-enhancing services
-- Configure and manage the GCP resources your app requires using YAML
 - Customize your app's runtime process environment using a Dockerfile
+- Configure and manage GCP resources with Infrastructure-as-Code

 ## What you should already know

-To follow this guide, you don't need to be an expert, but you should at least have basic proficiency with the following:
+To follow this guide, you don't need to be an expert, but you should at least have basic proficiency doing the following:

-- Using the command line in a terminal
+- Use the command line in a terminal
-- Programming in TypeScript
+- Program in TypeScript

 ## Sharing feedback